Hadeweka/SDL-Crystal-Bindings/README.md

 This repository comes with pre-generated binding files.

 Then, use `require "sdl-crystal-bindings"`.

+For the other SDL libraries, you can use `require "sdl-crystal-bindings/sdl-image-bindings"`, for example.
+Note that the examples use the relative paths to the respective files.

 Regular SDL functions, structs, enums, unions and constants are accessible using the `LibSDL` namespace, while preprocessor macro functions are accessible using the `LibSDLMacro` module.
 This separation is due to the fact